 Hjaltland seeks to maintain its properties to the highest standard.
-To this end, programmes of cyclical repairs are carried out in the medium term to deal with the gradual and predictable deterioration of building components.
-It is expected that the cost of all these repairs will be charged to the Statement of Comprehensive Income.
+To this end, programmes of cyclical repairs are carried out in the medium term to deal with the gradual and predictable deterioration of building components

-In addition, Hjaltland has a long term programme of major repairs to cover work which has become necessary since the original development was completed, including works required for subsequent legislative changes.
+In addition, Hjaltland has a long-term programme of major repairs to cover work which has become necessary since the original development was completed, including works required for subsequent legislative changes.
 This includes replacement or repairs to features of the properties, which have come to the end of their economic lives.
-The costs of these repairs will be charged to the Statement of Comprehensive Income, unless it was agreed they could be capitalised within the terms outlined in the Statement of Recommended Practice for Registered Social Landlords 2014 (SORP).